-Following military service, Colonel Rankine joined the El Paso, Texas Police Department where he worked as a Patrol Officer, Detective and Sergeant.
-Colonel Rankine worked in patrol and traffic operations until his promotion to Detective.
+Following military service, Chief Rankine joined the El Paso, Texas Police Department where he worked as a Patrol Officer, Detective and Sergeant.
+Chief Rankine worked in patrol and traffic operations until his promotion to Detective.
 He spent three years in the department’s Crimes Against Persons unit where he was actively involved in the investigation of more than 100 homicides.
 Upon promotion to Sergeant, he returned to patrol operations and oversaw patrol activities in the field.

-In 1997, Colonel Rankine accepted a position as a Special Agent with the Federal Bureau of Investigation.
+In 1997, Chief Rankine accepted a position as a Special Agent with the Federal Bureau of Investigation.
 He attended the prestigious FBI Academy and was assigned to a variety of assignments throughout his career.
 He worked domestic terrorism cases in Oregon, drug cartel cases in Texas, violent crime cases in Nevada, and supervisory roles in both Washington, DC and Fort Myers, Florida.

-As a supervisor, Colonel Rankine served as the Chief of the FBI’s Polygraph Program.
+As a supervisor, Chief Rankine served as the Chief of the FBI’s Polygraph Program.
 In this senior managerial role, he oversaw the FBI’s worldwide polygraph mission which included more than 130 examiners, a multi-million-dollar budget, and more than 16,000 exams each year.

-Colonel Rankine’s education includes an Associate Degree in Law Enforcement from El Paso Community College, a Bachelor’s Degree in Criminal Justice from the University of Texas, and a Graduate Certificate in Forensic Psychophysiology from the National Center for Credibility Assessment in Fort Jackson, South Carolina.
+Chief Rankine’s education includes an Associate Degree in Law Enforcement from El Paso Community College, a Bachelor’s Degree in Criminal Justice from the University of Texas, and a Graduate Certificate in Forensic Psychophysiology from the National Center for Credibility Assessment in Fort Jackson, South Carolina.